hawaiiCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What are Traffic Misdemeanors in Hawaii?

 According to Hawaii State Judiciary, traffic misdemeanors are offenses punishable by a maximum jail time of 30 days, in case of a petty misdemeanor; or up to one year in jail misdemeanors.
-When compared, traffic misdemeanors are less severe than felonies but more serious than a traffic infraction, as reflected in their statutory punishments.
+When compared, traffic misdemeanors are generally less severe than felonies but more serious than traffic infractions, as reflected in their statutory punishments.

 Examples of Traffic Misdemeanors in Hawaii